-3 All references to Chrétien are to Der Percevalroman (Li Contes del Graal)
+All references to Chrétien are to Der Percevalroman (Li Contes del Graal) von Christian von Troyes, ed.
+Alfons Hilka (1932).

-In Wolfram von Eschenbach et le Conte del Graal (second edition, 1966), 44, fn.
-1, Jean Fourquet notes that the form braull must have been introduced by a copyist, since it is unthinkable that the Norwegian translator could have by a copysis, since it is intimirable that the Norwegian translator could have thus deformed a word that appears so often in the French text.
+4 In Wolfram von Eschenbach et le Conte del Graal (second edition, 1966), 44, fn.
+1, Jean Fourquet notes that the form braull must have been introduced by a copyist, since it is unthinkable that the Norwegian translator could have thus deformed a word that appears so often in the French text.
 Since it occurs only once in the Norse text, he had no other reading to go by.

-5 'Über die französischen Grahromane', Denkschriften der kaiserlichen Akademie der Wissenschaften zu Wien, Phil.-Hist.
+5 'Über die französischen Gralromane', Denkschriften der kaiserlichen Akademie der Wissenschaften zu Wien, Phil.-Hist.
 Cl.
 XL (1891), 6-7.

-• See Adolf Tobler and Erhard Lommatzsch, Altfranzösisches Wörterbuch
+6 See Adolf Tobler and Erhard Lommatzsch, Altfranzösisches Wörterbuch

-See Adoli Toblet and Edital 2.
-[1915-], IV 491-4.
+See Adolf Toblet and Educate Educate, (1915-), IV 491-4.